 First off I never intended to shoot weddings.

 I take photos because I love to take photos for too many reasons to list here.
-A great concern of mine was turning something I love into another job.
-Already did that with another former passion of mine.
 I do not mind the occasional portrait or event shoots.
 I enjoy pro bono photo work for a good cause or to help a friend.
 Weddings are different.
 Huge expectations are automatically attached on one of the most special/stressful days of people’s lives.
 Had safeguards for weddings though.

 - Strangers and those who I did not know well were easy to say no to.
 Who knows what potential horrors hide behind a seemingly friendly face.